eroux/hunspell-bo/README.md

 #### Application-specific installation

 - for Firefox, [an extension](https://addons.mozilla.org/fr/firefox/addon/tibetan-spellchecker/) is released
-- for LibreOffice/OpenOffice, an extension will be released too
+- for LibreOffice/OpenOffice see [this extension](http://extensions.openoffice.org/en/project/tibetan-syllable-spell-checker)
 - for Adobe products (>= CS5.5), see the instructions on [this page](http://blog.napsys.com/2012/11/adding-hyphenation-and-spelling.html)

 The sources for these extensions are in the [firefox](firefox/) and [lo](lo/) directories.
 To build them, run `make`.